 Using your credit card in foreign countries is simple and easy, but it is not without a few manageable risks.
 By taking the time to learn about these potential pitfalls, you can enjoy your vacation without worrying about unnecessary charges to your card.

-Updated November 20, 2013 and originally published September 26, 2012.
+Updated March 11, 2014 and originally published September 26, 2012.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
-Follow @flexo on Twitter and visit our Facebook page for more updates.
+Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.